NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-dotnet-cli.md

 **Best practices for the package version:**

-- In general, set the version of the package to match the library, though this is not strictly required.
+- In general, set the version of the package to match the project (or assembly), though this is not strictly required.
 This is a simple matter when you limit a package to a single assembly, as described earlier in [Deciding which assemblies to package](#decide-which-assemblies-to-package).
 Overall, remember that NuGet itself deals with package versions when resolving dependencies, not assembly versions.
 - When using a non-standard version scheme, be sure to consider the NuGet versioning rules as explained in [Package versioning](../reference/package-versioning.md).

 > The following series of brief blog posts are also helpful to understand versioning: